-- 1. a detailed definition of the genre being presented. - 2. a criteria for selecting books to include in the genre. - 3. a list of 40 books minimum that are examples of the genre, with bibliographical info (author, title, publisher, date). - 4. a minimum of 10 authors / illustrators that are well published in that genre explain why these are selected. - 5.
+- 1. a detailed definition of the genre being presented. - 2. a criteria for selecting books to include why did you choose what you did? - 3. a list of 40 books minimum that are examples of the genre, with bibliographical info (author, title, publisher, date). - 4. a minimum of 10 authors / illustrators that are well published in that genre -

+- explain why these are selected. - 5.
 Three (3) web-based resources that connect to the genre being presented

 Students will be evaluated based on their part in the presentation, the quality of the handouts and the quality of their understanding of the genre, authors and books presented.
-Students must bring in at least 20 examples for their presentation.